FlorianMalapel/AlbumProject/README.md

 ## Tests
-Both `Album`and `Track` are tested using `junit` to be sure that the data are well pass from a level to an other of the clean architecture.
+Both `Album`and `Track` mappers are tested using `junit` to be sure that the data are well pass from a level to an other of the clean architecture.

-An other test try a basic journey of the app, the be sure that the data are well received, displayed.
+An other test try a basic journey of the app, to be sure that the data are well received, displayed.

 ## Apk